-Review of recent aerial images shows that the majority of the Study Area comprises of cleared pastoral land (approximately 53%) that may be suitable for agricultural enterprise, as shown in Figure 6.
-The remainder is comprised of thick native vegetation along riparian zones and small areas used for rural residential land.
-A site inspection in March 2019 by SLR's Associate Agronomist, in conjunction with a desktop assessment, has shown that small scale cattle and horse grazing of improved native grass species such as Kangaroo Grass (Themeda australis), Poa Tussock (Poa labillardierei), Red Grass (Bothriochloa spp.), Paspalum (Paspalum dilatatum) and Kikuyu grass (Pennisetum clandestinum) is the dominant agricultural enterprise.
+Review of recent aerial images shows that the majority of the Study Area comprises of cleared pastoral land (approximately 64%) that may be suitable for agricultural enterprise, as shown in Figure 6.
+The remainder is comprised of thick native vegetation along riparian zones and steep slopes, along with small areas used as rural residential land.
+Site inspections in March 2019 and September 2020 by SLR's Associate Agronomist, in conjunction with a desktop assessment, has shown that small scale cattle and horse grazing of improved along with native grass species such as Kangaroo Grass (Themeda australis), Poa Tussock (Poa labillardierei), Red Grass (Bothriochloa spp.), Paspalum (Paspalum dilatatum) and Kikuyu (Pennisetum clandestinum) is the dominant agricultural enterprise.
 A small number of poultry farms, orchards and commercial vegetable gardens also exist within or adjacent to the Study Area.
 No intensive cropping activities were observed at the time of the inspection and assessment.
 The various land uses at each inspection site were recorded and are shown on Figure 6 and described in Table 6.
 Plates for each inspection site are shown in Appendix B.